 Too much paper can clog your toilet up temporarily.
 Try using less toilet paper.
 Sometimes kids are guilty of using way too much.
 Let them know how much is OK to use.
 Also, the toilet paper you use may be super thick.
 We all love the plush stuff, I get it.
 But that means using less of it to prevent toilet clogs on a regular basis.

+Why do I Clog the toilet every time??
 Seriously, the size of what you are flushing matters.
-Toilets were built to handle a certain amount of poop per flush and that's about it.
+Toilets were built to handle a certain amount of poop per flush and that’s about it.
 If poops in your household are plugging it on a regular basis, talk to your doctor!

 Crush Frequent Toilet Clogs with a Toilet Auger